 M = Measurable:

-To know if your goal is measurable, ask yourself questions such as: How many?
+It stands for specific measurable.
+To know if your goal is specific measurable, ask yourself questions such as: How many?
 How much?
 How will I determine when it is reached?

 A = Attainable: